pallavimuthu/myfirstjourneywithpython/README.md

 # myfirstjourneywithpython
-My first attempt to solve simple problems in Python
+This repository has a list of simple programs that I solved to learn the Python Programming language.